Thetta/Thetta-Documentation/quickstart-guide/how-votings-work.md

 bool yesICan = daoBase.isCanDoAction(msg.sender, daoBase.ISSUE_TOKENS());

 // 3 - Mint 100 tokens to employee1
-// now this will create new proposal and start new voting automatically daoBase.issueTokens(repToken.address, employee1, 100);
+// now this will create a proposal and start a new voting automatically daoBase.issueTokens(repToken.address, employee1, 100);
 ```

 In this case Thetta will automatically create a new Proposal and start a new Voting.
-Once voting is finished with "yes", action will be called automatically:
+Once a voting is finished with "yes", an action will be called automatically:

 ![](https://lh6.googleusercontent.com/LDt350Tq8oWYWtUMVBqR6fS_8uA2aHd9VncFhKSVryFuhmdf5d1ivfluON2KDb_IiW1JNwEj7ORb7-jvIYA-6uiI0puC3D7vHOJ8Y1txAEjQW_5FX8lELOA-fJ_RXq18UUMGPqGU)